slsa-framework/slsa/docs/spec/draft/source-requirements.md

 TODO: Determine how organizations can provide transparency around this process.

-## Source Control Platform and Version Control System Requirements
+## Levels

+### Level 1: Version controlled

+Summary: The source is stored and managed through a modern version control system with a revision process.

+Intended for: Organizations that are unwilling or unable to host their source on a source control platform.
+If possible, skip to Level 2.

+Benefits: Version control solves software development challenges ranging from change attribution to effective collaboration.
+It is a software development best practice with more benefits than we can discuss here.

-The combination of SCP and VCS MUST provide:
+Requirements: The combination of SCP and VCS MUST provide:

-### Immutable reference
+#### Immutable references

 There exists a deterministic way to identify a particular revision.